craigerrington/rfan/R710-IPMI-TEMP/readme.md

+# rfan

-This is a pair of bash scripts for working with the fans on a Dell R710.
+rfan is a pair of bash scripts for working with the fans on a Dell R710.
 They are based on the scripts found in the NoLooseEnds/Scripts folder.
 Most of the changes I've made are around the monitoring and failure alerting with healthcheck.io

 Both scripts require the ipmitool package to be installed and IPMI over LAN enabled on the server DRAC.